akio-tomiya/Gaugefields.jl/README.md

 # How to calculate actions
-We can calculate actions from this packages with fixed gaugefields U.
+We can calculate actions from this packages with fixed gauge fields U.
 We introduce the concenpt "Scalar-valued neural network", which is S(U) -> V, where U and V are gauge fields.